SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 In SHR mode, "everyone's sheriff" is not supported due to the specification that the sheriff replaces the Impostor.<br>
 After the match starts, the crewmate is immediately judged the winner of the task.<br>
 (No one with a task = 0 tasks left for Crew.)<br>
-Please include one Crew camp position that has a task.<br>
+Please include one Team Crewposition that has a task.<br>
 (Adding a MadMate, JackalFriends, or Home Security Guard not help.)<br>

 ##  Equipment settings